-Christian Druke, described as Sarah’s nephew, was living at 6 Tower Royal in 1837, superintending her business according to his testimonial in an Old Bailey trial (see Old Bailey Proceedings, information from Sally Woodcock).
+Christian Druke, described as Sarah’s nephew, was living at 6 Tower Royal in 1837, superintending her business according to his testimonial in an Old Bailey trial (see Central Criminal Court, information from Sally Woodcock).
 He described his aunt as residing in the country.
 As Christian Henry Augustus Druke from Prussia, he was naturalised British on 12 February 1847 (National Archives, HO 1/24/536).
-Christian Druke was listed as a colour maker at 15 Garlick Hill, Upper Thames St in 1851 and 1852, and had an account with Roberson, 28 March 1850 to 3 June 1851 (information from Sally Woodcock).
+Christian Druke was listed as a colour maker at 15 Garlick Hill, Upper Thames St in 1851 and 1852, and supplied colours to Roberson, 1850-1 (information from Sally Woodcock, see Hamilton Kerr Institute, MS 944-1993, p.585).
 He was made bankrupt in 1853 (London Gazette 13 December 1853).

 Activities as colour manufacturers: George Druke, listed as wholesale manufacturing colourman, had an account with Roberson from 3 April 1820 to 23 May 1837, and his widow and successor, Sarah Druke, an account from 11 April 1842 to 16 May 1854 (Woodcock 1997).
 There is a recipe in the Roberson Archive, given as Mastic Varnish S. Druke, dating to 30 April 1857 (recipe book, HKI MS 788-1993, p.48, information from Sally Woodcock).